mitpaladin/new_poc/lib/meldd_repository/README.md

 | `entity` | An entity instance or `nil` | After a successful Repository method call, this returns an instance of an entity class, such as was specified to the initialiser of `MelddRepository::Base`, reflecting any changes commanded by the method call.
 After an *unsucessful* Repository method call, this will return `nil`. |
 | `errors` | `[]` or error-data array | After a successful Repository method call, this will return an empty Array.
 After an *unsuccessful* Repository method call, this will return an Array of Hash instances.
 Each Hash must have two keys, `:field` and `:message`.
 The value for `:field` will be a Repository-specific name, generally but not necessarily a field name such as `name`.
 The value for `:message` will be a Repository-specified message for a single error, not including the field name.
 Multiple errors associated with a single field will cause multiple Hash instances with the same `:field` value to be included in the returned Array. |
 | `success?` | boolean | Returns `true` to indicate a successful result, or `false` to indicate a failure. |

+### `MelddRepository::ErrorFactory`

+This class is used internally; it is fully covered by specs but is not meant for normal use.

 ## Contributing